 - Bookings open at June meeting.

-- Returning time: Departing Fountains Abbey at 4.30pm.
+- Returning time: Departing Lyme Park at 4.30pm.

 - For further details contact Liz Wilson or Denise Whitsed.